-Newburyport includes many distinctive landscapes - beach and dunes, marsh, harbor, rivers, a substantial National Register Historic District, pastures and hayfields, forests, scenic byway, and more.
+Newburyport includes many distinctive landscapes - beach and dunes, marsh, harbor, rivers, a substantial National Register Historic District, pastures and hayfields, forests, scenic byway, City parks with manicured gardens, and more.
 Newburyport's coastal zone consists largely of a barrier beach, Plum Island, and is separated from mainland Newburyport by the northern section of the Town of Newbury.
 "The Island" contains extensive areas of sand dunes and beach grass.
 Between Plum Island and downtown Newburyport one can see many beautiful salt marshes, including low-lying river islands and Joppa Flats.
 The terrain rises from the river at sea level through the densely developed and restored historic downtown to the ridge along High Street, with a plateau where a city common, Bartlet Mall, is located.
 At the center of Bartlet Mall lies a kettle hole called the Frog Pond.
 Hills near Bartlet Mall have been used for centuries for cemeteries.

-Moving upriver, the Belleville neighborhood, once called "the plains," gives way to the forested Moseley Woods Park, city drinking-water well sites, and Maudslay State Park.
+Moving upriver, the Belleville neighborhood, once called "the plains," contain a Victorian park with fountains and manicured gardens, which then give way to the forested Moseley Woods Park, city drinking-water well sites, and Maudslay State Park.
 Dramatic views of the Merrimack can be had from both Maudslay and Moseley Woods.
 South of the High Street ridge, a large shallow "saucer" landform comprises much of the Common Pasture, a section of which has been developed as a business and industrial park.
 Farming still occurs in the fields, wet meadows, and pastures on the southerly and westerly sections of the Common Pasture.
 As viewed from Scotland Road in Newbury and Route 95, it provides a signature pastoral landscape and entry to the community.